 Drip Painted Flower Pots

-My daughters squeezed paint on the top and on the sides and watched as it dripped down the pot.
+- Squeeze paint on the top and on the sides of the pot and watch as it drips down the pot.

-When the kids were done painting, I set the pots out to dry for a few hours.
-Before I did, I made sure to move the pot to a different location on the tray so it didn't dry with all the paint hanging off the bottom.
+- Move the pot to a different location on the tray so it doesn't dry with all the paint hanging off the bottom.
 Simply place your finger in the hole in the pot and move it.
-You will get some some paint on your finger, but it easily washes off.
-When the pot is dry, paint over it with a thin layer of water proof sealer if you plan to use the pot outdoors.
+Allow the paint to dry completely.

 Pauline Mitchell